Student Life & Services

 Q: What is the size of the bed?

 A: The beds are regular twin-size beds.
 They are NOT extra-long twin beds.

 Q: Can I change my room assignment?

 A: For the first two weeks of every semester there is a housing freeze, which means that no one can change rooms.
 We use this time to ensure that everyone has moved in and is adjusting well.
-After this two-week period a resident may meet with one of the Resident Directors to discuss a possible room change.
+After this two-week period a resident may meet with the Resident Director to discuss a possible room change.

 Q: Where do I report maintenance concerns?

 A: Report general maintenance concerns on the web-based work order system .
-If it is an emergency, such as an electrical or major plumbing issue, go to the Office of Housing & Residence Life between the hours of 9:00am - 5:00pm and 7:00pm - 11:00pm or the EHS office in the lobby between 10 am – 10 pm.
+If it is an emergency, such as an electrical or major plumbing issue, go to the Office of Housing & Residence Life between the hours of 9:00am - 5:00pm and 7:00pm - 11:00pm.
 If your maintenance emergency occurs outside of those hours, you should contact the RA on Duty or go to the lobby security desk.

 Q: Who do I contact if I have a cable or internet issue?

 A: You can come to the Office of Housing & Residence Life for basic troubleshooting assistance.
-However, depending on that nature of your problem, you may need to contact RCN directly.
-They usually respond to issues in our building in a timely manner.
+However, depending on that nature of your problem, you may need to contact RCN directly at 347-272-1231.